matiwinnetou/spring-soy-view/README.md

 #### Google Closure Soy

-Google Closure Soy is an implementation of logic-less templates by Google
+Google Closure Soy is an implementation of logic-less templates by Google.
+Templates can be used on the server side and on the client side using soy to JavaScript compiler.

 ##### Example: